 If you plan to drive a motor vehicle while you’re traveling abroad, you should get an International Driver's License (IDP).
 You must be a permanent US resident at least 18 years of age and have a US driver's license that will remain valid for the next six months.

 When accompanied by your valid US driver’s license, your international driving permit will allow you to drive legally in countries that recognize it.
 It may also be required or recommended by many rental car agencies.
-While some countries accept non-resident driver’s licenses it’s best to obtain an IDP.
+While some countries accept non-resident driver’s licenses, it’s best to obtain an IDP.

-What is a International Driver’s Permit (IDP)
+What is an International Driver’s Permit (IDP)

 An IDP is not proof of driving knowledge or skill.
 An IDP is a permit, not an ID card or a driver’s license, which is why you must also have your driver's license with you.
-Your IDP t won't even be recognized if you don't also hold a valid driver's license.
+Your IDP won't even be recognized if you don't also hold a valid driver's license.
 Also, your IDP does not entitle you to any additional benefits, discounts, privileges, or rights.

-How To Obtain an International Driver’s Permit (IDP)
+How to Obtain an International Driver’s Permit (IDP)

 There are only two organizations that issue valid IDPs in the United States: the American Automobile Association (AAA) and American Automobile Touring Alliance (AATA).
-The IDP fee through both organizations is $20.

-In order to apply for the IDP via the American Automobile Association you need to complete the following steps:
+In order to apply for the IDP via the American Automobile Association, you need to complete the following steps: